Azure/azure-sdk-for-go/documentation/code-generation.md

 #### Use the generator tool to generate a single package

-1. Just call the generator tool specifying in the service to be generated in the input folder.
+1. Just call the generator tool specifying the service to be generated in the input folder.

 ``` cmd
 generator –r –v –l=logs/output/folder –version=version path/to/your/swagger/repo/clone/specification/service